dumbbutt0/DumbBuster/README.md

 ## Disclaimer

 This tool is intended for educational purposes only.
 Unauthorized use on servers without permission is illegal and unethical.
 Use this tool responsibly.

----

-**Note**: Replace `https://github.com/yourusername/dumbbuster.git` with the actual URL of your GitHub repository, and update any placeholders like `yourusername` or `LICENSE` as appropriate.